-Functions of the Committee
+4 Functions of the Minister

-- (1) The Committee shall have the powers conferred on it by this Law and the duty to take such steps as are reasonably practical to investigate a complaint of statutory nuisance made to it. - (2) The Committee may cause inspections to be made to detect the presence or existence of any statutory nuisance in respect of which no complaint has been made to it.
+- (1) The Minister shall have the powers conferred on him or her by this Law and the duty to take such steps as are reasonably practical to investigate a complaint of statutory nuisance made to the Minister. - (2) The Minister may cause inspections to be made to detect the presence or existence of any statutory nuisance in respect of which no complaint has been made to him or her.

-Proceedings for statutory nuisances
+5 Proceedings for statutory nuisances

-- (1) Where the Committee is satisfied that a statutory nuisance exists, or is likely to occur or recur, it shall serve a notice (in this Law referred to as "an abatement notice") imposing all or any of the following requirements - (a) requiring the abatement of the nuisance or prohibiting or restricting its occurrence or recurrence; - (b) requiring the execution of such works, and the taking of such other steps, as may be necessary for any of those purposes. - (2) The abatement notice shall - - (a) specify the time or times within which the requirements of the notice are to be complied with; and - (b) include a statement - (i) indicating that an appeal against the notice lies; and - (ii) specifying the time within which it must be brought.
+- (1) Where the Minister is satisfied that a statutory nuisance exists, or is likely to occur or recur, the Minister shall serve a notice (in this Law referred to as an "abatement notice") imposing all or any of the following requirements - (a) requiring the abatement of the nuisance or prohibiting or restricting its occurrence or recurrence; - (b) requiring the execution of such works, and the taking of such other steps, as may be necessary for any of those purposes. - (2) The abatement notice shall - (a) specify the time or times within which the requirements of the notice are to be complied with; and - (b) include a statement - (i) indicating that an appeal against the notice lies, and - (ii) specifying the time within which it must be brought. - (3) Subject to Article 6(1), the abatement notice shall be served - (a) except in a case falling within sub-paragraph (b) or (c), on the person responsible for the nuisance; - (b) where the nuisance arises from any defect of a structural character, on the owner of the premises; - (c) where the person responsible for the nuisance cannot be found or the nuisance has not yet occurred, on the owner or occupier of the premises.

-- (3) Subject to paragraph (1) of Article 6, the abatement notice shall be served - (a) except in a case falling within sub-paragraph (b) or (c), on the person responsible for the nuisance; - (b) where the nuisance arises from any defect of a structural character, on the owner of the premises; - (c) where the person responsible for the nuisance cannot be found or the nuisance has not yet occurred, on the owner or occupier of the premises. - (4) If a person on whom an abatement notice is served, without reasonable excuse, contravenes or fails to comply with any requirement or prohibition imposed by the notice, he shall be guilty of an offence. - (5) Subject to paragraph (6), a person who commits an offence under paragraph (4) shall be liable to a fine not exceeding level 4 on the standard scale1 together with a further fine not exceeding level 2 for each day on which the offence continues after conviction for that offence. - (6) A person who commits an offence under paragraph (4) on industrial, agricultural, trade or business premises shall be liable to a fine. - (7) Subject to paragraph (8), in any proceedings for an offence under paragraph (4) in respect of a statutory nuisance, it shall be a defence to prove that the best practicable means were used to prevent, or to counteract the effects of, the nuisance. - (8) The defence under paragraph (7) is not available - - (a) in the case of a statutory nuisance falling within subparagraph (a), (d), (e), (f), (g) or (h) of paragraph (1) of
+- (4) If a person on whom an abatement notice is served, without reasonable excuse, contravenes or fails to comply with any requirement or prohibition imposed by the notice, the person shall be guilty of an offence. - (5) Subject to paragraph (6), a person who commits an offence under paragraph (4) shall be liable to a fine not exceeding level 4 on the standard scale together with a further fine not exceeding level 2 for each day on which the offence continues after conviction for that offence. - (6) A person who commits an offence under paragraph (4) on industrial, agricultural, trade or business premises shall be liable to a fine. - (7) Subject to paragraph (8), in any proceedings for an offence under paragraph (4) in respect of a statutory nuisance, it shall be a defence to prove that the best practicable means were used to prevent, or to counteract the effects of, the nuisance. - (8) The defence under paragraph (7) is not available - (a) in the case of a statutory nuisance falling within Article 2(1)(a), (d), (e), (f), (g) or (h), except where the nuisance arises on industrial, agricultural, trade or business premises; - (b) in the case of a statutory nuisance falling within Article 2(1)(i), except where the noise is emitted from or caused by a vehicle, machinery or equipment being used for industrial, agricultural, trade or business purposes; - (c) in the case of a statutory nuisance falling within Article 2(1)(b), except where the smoke is emitted from a chimney; and - (d) in the case of a statutory nuisance falling within Article 2(1)(c).